vladmandic/piproxy/README.md

 ## Compression

+PiProxy uses Brotli algorithm with a configurable level of compression.
-Quick note on compression efficiency on pure html:
+Example of compression efficiency on pure html:

 - L0: 2.1 MB (original without compression)
 - L1: 692 kB